vietanhnguyen2401/vietanhnguyen2401/README.md

 - 👋 Hi, I’m @vietanhnguyen2401
-- 👀 I’m interested in code, movies, music,etc.
+- 👀 I’m interested in watching movies & TV & sports, listening to music, reading books,etc.
 - 🌱 I’m currently learning information technology.
 - 💞️ I’m looking to learn more and collaborate on some project about html, css, python.